 Directors may be removed by the Shareholders' Meeting at any time without prejudice to their right for compensation for damages if they are removed without just cause.

-The Board of Directors appointed in May 2014 - and subsequently enlarged in July 2015, September 2015 and May 2016 - is composed of a number of members belonging to the less represented gender which is higher than the number required by law and the By-laws (i.e. 4 women out of 9).
+The Board of Directors appointed in April 2017 is composed of a number of members belonging to the less represented gender which is higher than the number required by law and the By-laws (i.e. 4 women out of 9).
 At least 1:3 of Directors shall belong to the less represented gender in the Board.

 Slate voting system